Badlands National Park, SD

 The Badlands landscape was amazing.
 We stopped at the Ben Reifel Visitor Center where I had my National Parks passport stamped, got a map and looked at the exhibits.
 It was rather crowded at the Center.
 We drove the scenic loop road (Highway 240), stopped at overlooks and hiked a few trails.
 And of course, took a lot of photos.

-Late afternoon, we made our way to the Wall rim located just outside the national park, and found dispersed camping (on marked sites) on the rim.
+Late afternoon, we made our way up to the rim (aka the Wall) located just outside the national park with dispersed camping (on marked sites).
+We had to drive on dirt roads and avoid a few deep ruts.
+Quite a number of RVs were already there, having snagged spots with the best views.
 It was a great location to watch the sun set over the Badlands.
+The Wall is known to be very windy, but this evening we experienced just a few mild gusts.